2023 Best Law Enforcement & Firefighting Schools in Pennsylvania

 Full Homeland Security, Law Enforcement & Firefighting at Alvernia University Report

-Waynesburg University did quite well in this year’s ranking of the best schools for homeland security, law enforcement and firefighting students.
-It came in at #6 on the list.
+Waynesburg University landed the #6 spot in the 2023 rankings for the best homeland security, law enforcement and firefighting programs.
 Waynesburg is a small private not-for-profit school located in the town of Waynesburg.

 On average, homeland security, law enforcement and firefighting graduates from Waynesburg take out $27,000 in student loans while working on their degree.
 The average monthly payment of a loan this size is about $491, assuming that the borrower is on a 10-year repayment plan.

-Read full report on Homeland Security, Law Enforcement & Firefighting at Waynesburg University
+Full Homeland Security, Law Enforcement & Firefighting at Waynesburg University Report

-Bloomsburg University of Pennsylvania did quite well in this year’s ranking of the best schools for homeland security, law enforcement and firefighting students.
-It came in at #7 on the list.
-Located in the small city of Bloomsburg, Bloomsburg is a public school with a moderately-sized student population.
+Bloomsburg University of Pennsylvania came in at #7 in this year’s edition of the Best Law Enforcement & Firefighting Schools in Pennsylvania ranking.
+Located in the city of Bloomsburg, Bloomsburg is a public school with a medium-sized student population.

 The average amount in student loans that homeland security, law enforcement and firefighting majors at Bloomsburg take out is $26,957.
 This translates to an average monthly loan payment of $199, based on a 10-year repayment plan.

-University of Pittsburgh - Pittsburgh Campus ranked #8 on this year’s Best Law Enforcement & Firefighting Schools in Pennsylvania list.
-Pitt is a fairly large public school located in the large city of Pittsburgh.
+University of Pittsburgh - Pittsburgh Campus came in at #8 in this year’s edition of the Best Law Enforcement & Firefighting Schools in Pennsylvania ranking.
+Pitt is a very large public school located in the city of Pittsburgh.

 On average, homeland security, law enforcement and firefighting graduates from Pitt take out $27,000 in student loans while working on their degree.
 The average monthly payment of a loan this size is about $261, assuming that the borrower is on a 10-year repayment plan.